Cyber threat intelligence: Process - intelligence cycle

 In planning and directing, the customer of the intelligence product requests intelligence on a specific topic or objective.
 Then, once directed by the client, the second phase begins, collection, which involves accessing the raw information that will be required to produce the finished intelligence product.
 Since information is not intelligence, it must be transformed and therefore must go through the processing and analysis phases: in the processing (or pre-analytical phase) the raw information is filtered and prepared for analysis through a series of techniques (decryption, language translation, data reduction, etc.); In the analysis phase, organized information is transformed into intelligence.
 Finally, the dissemination phase, in which the newly selected threat intelligence is sent to the various users for their use.

-Types
+The intelligence cycle model in the field of cyber threat analysis is based on traditional intelligence methods used by military and government intelligence agencies, where structured analysis is employed to transform raw data into the insights needed for decision-making.

-There are three overarching, but not categorical - classes of cyber threat intelligence: 1) tactical; 2) operational; 3) strategic.
-These classes are fundamental to building a comprehensive threat assessment.
+Key requirements for threat intelligence